 2.4.2 Dry Eucalypt Forest

-The dry eucalypt or VESTA model6 was used for all forest areas within the domain.
-The fuel hazard score version of the model is implemented.
+The fuel hazard score version of the Vesta dry eucalypt model6 was used for all forest areas within the domain.
 Dead fuel moisture content and fuel hazard scores were required as inputs into this model.

 Fuel hazard scores